RDR: the Recap, Deliberate, and Respond Method for Enhanced Language Understanding: Experiments and Results

+Approximately 300K subgraphs are obtained from the knowledge graphs across all inputs.
+The relationships include Antonym, DistinctFrom, EtymologicallyRelatedTo, LocatedNear, RelatedTo, SimilarTo, Synonym, AtLocation, CapableOf, Causes, CausesDesire, CreatedBy, DefinedAs, DerivedFrom, Desires, Entails, ExternalURL, FormOf, HasA, HasContext, HasFirstSubevent, HasLastSubevent, HasPrerequisite, HasProperty, InstanceOf, IsA, MadeOf, MannerOf, MotivatedByGoal, ObstructedBy, PartOf, ReceivesAction, SenseOf, SymbolOf, and UsedFor.
 We experiment with the best-performing models from huggingface with $\leq$ 500 million parameters, i.e., BERT, RoBERTa, and ALBERT.
 We note that RoBERTa is especially suited for entailment tasks \cite{devlin2018bert,liu2019roberta,lan2019albert}.
+For the paraphrasing model and graph embedding model, we use T5-large and the TransE algorithm \cite{bordes2013translating}, respectively.
 Table \ref{tab:results} shows the accuracies for all the models with and without the RDR training method.
-For the graph embedding model in the RDR model, we use the TransE algorithm \cite{bordes2013translating}.
-We find that the RDR method shows significant improvements over the baselines, with just 10\% of the knowledge graphs used.
-We choose a random 10\% of the knowledge graph for each training run to avoid the observed phenomenon of gaming of evaluation benchmarks by language understanding models, i.e., to avoid the model fitting spurious patterns afforded to it by the additional knowledge as a means to achieve high accuracy scores.
+The RDR method shows significant improvements over the baselines, with just 10\% of the knowledge graph.
+We choose a random 10\% of the knowledge graph triples for each training run to avoid the observed phenomenon of gaming of evaluation benchmarks by language understanding models, i.e., to avoid the model fitting spurious patterns in the additional knowledge as a means to achieve high accuracy scores.